248 – Supervisor-Subordinate Relational Disclosure

 C. Chiefs, majors, captains, lieutenants, and sergeants are prohibited from dating or having an intimate relationship with any employee who works in their command.

 1. If a prohibited relationship arises outside the workplace, both employees must immediately inform the highest ranking supervisor in their chain of command about the relationship.
-If the relationship involves the highest ranking supervisor in the chain of command, then the employees will inform the Sheriff or his or her designee.
+If the relationship involves the highest ranking supervisor in the chain of command, then the employees will inform the Sheriff or designee.
 The Sheriff will have the authority to move one or both of the employees to a new position.

 2. Additionally, the HCSO may take remedial action any time a consensual relationship between employees becomes unwelcome, adversely affects any employee’s work environment, safety, the safety of others, or violates any other provision of this policy or other HCSO policies.